Think about these financial issues before walking down the aisle again

 If one partner lacks good health insurance, getting married can provide the opportunity to sign up for spousal coverage, Greenberg says.
 And even if both of you have insurance, it may be possible for married couples to get a better rate.

 The key health issue that every older couple should consider, though, is the impact that a prolonged illness or an injury could have on their savings, Greenberg says.
 More than half of all Americans will eventually require some form of long-term care, and many insurance plans, such as Medicare, limit coverage of such things as residence in a nursing home.
-"That's why, at this age, it's more important than ever to have a plan to prepare for a health crisis," Greenberg says.
+“That’s why, at this age, it’s more important than ever to have a plan to prepare for a health crisis,” she says.